Avoiding 'Boiled Frog Syndrome': How OKRs Keep Organizations On Track

 In business, this phenomenon has led to the downfall of industry giants like Blockbuster, Sears, Polaroid, and Yahoo.
 They ignored early warning signs and were eventually overtaken by more agile competitors.
 Similarly, BlackBerry failed to recognize the growing importance of touchscreen smartphones, allowing Apple and Android to dominate the market.

 The solution?
 Objectives and Key Results (OKRs).
-This goal-setting framework helps organizations stay proactive, course-correct in real time, and thrive in an unpredictable market.
+This goal setting software framework helps organizations stay proactive, course-correct in real time, and thrive in an unpredictable market.

 Recognizing Boiled Frog Syndrome in Organizations